converged-computing/performance-study/README.md

  - [Google Cloud](experiments/google) includes HPC Toolkit (Compute Engine), and GKE (Kubernetes) for each of CPU and GPU
  - [Amazon Web Services](experiments/aws) includes Parallel Cluster (EC2), and EKS (KUbernetes) for each of CPU and GPU
  - [Microsoft Azure](experiments/azure) includes CycleCloud (VMs), and AKS (Kubernetes) for each of CPU and GPU.
+- [analysis](analysis): includes preliminary plots for data exploration.
+Note that not all are finalized.
+- [paper](paper): includes a subset of cleaned up and further worked on plots intended for use in publications, etc.

 ## Experiments